Some background information – the state of affairs:

 It is important to realise that embouchure is only one component in a player’s overall technique.
 But it should also be acknowledged that embouchures do not develop by osmosis as many brass teachers believe.
 If you have a well functioning embouchure then you can practise any technical exercises or music for as many hours as you wish.
 It never works the other way around.

 The Tongue Controlled Embouchure, or TCE for short, is an embouchure system suitable for all brass-playing musicians.
 It is also system that relies on a number of simple ideas that enable a player to identify key areas of their development and grow into a powerful brass musician.

-The core teachings of the Tongue Controlled Embouchure can be summarised in four concepts:
+The core teachings of the Tongue Controlled Embouchure can be summarised in five concepts:

 - Einsetzen/Ansetzen – double pedal note exercises.

 - Correct Use Of Air – quality not quantity.

 Advantages of learning this playing system include, but are not limited to:

 - Strong, clean articulation and resonant, projected sound.

 - Vastly improved centring of pitches and intonation.